adaptyvbio/ProteinFlow/README.md

 See `python run_pdb_processing.py --help` for a full list of parameters.

 ## Submodules

 To add a repository from github as a submodule, follow this.
 1. `git clone [github url]`,
 2. `cd [repo name]`,
 3. `git remote rename origin upstream`,
-4. create a new project at https://gitlab.com/adaptyvbio,
+4. create a new project at https://gitlab.com/adaptyvbio (be sure to uncheck the README option),
 5. `git remote add origin [gitlab url]`,
 6. `git push -u origin --all`,
 7. `git push -u origin --tags`,